Peter Fly Hansen

 Anders is a biologist, specialising in evolutionary ecology, but is perhaps better known in Denmark from the morning television show Godmorgen Danmark (TV2) as their regular expert on marine animal life, and from a great number of other media appearances.
 Since 2001 he has committed himself to communicating difficult scientific material to a wider audience – adults as well as children.
 His capabilities, both orally and in writing, have been tested and sharpened in his work for Naturbornholm, the Copenhagen Zoo, Knuthenborg Safari Park and also the National Aquarium Denmark and the 'Blue Planet' (until September 2013).
 From 2001 – 2008 he spent every summer in Greece helping to save the sea turtles, among other things from threats such as plastic pollution.
 Now he is a popular lecturer and maker of television programmes on nature and wildlife.

-Both Lone and Mikkel were onboard SY Christianshavn in September 2014.
+Both Lone and her boyfriend Mikkel were onboard SY Christianshavn on the plastic expedition in September 2014.
 Among other things, Lone brought her professional knowledge to the expedition and gained an insight into the first baby steps of the expedition.
 Lone would like to continue contributing to the efforts of Plastic Change and has therefore joined the board.

 Lone has a natural interest in making a difference to the environment, and with her educational background and professional experience she is a valuable asset to the Plastic Change organization.